-Not all event planning software fits all events and it’s often about your event needs and what works best for your team.
+Not all event planning software fits all events, so it’s essential to consider your event needs and what works best for your team and your events.

 The real answer: it depends.

-If you’re in the beginning stages of your event planning career and you don’t have a budget to purchase event planning software, there are (nearly) free options like Basecamp, Trello or Smartsheet (excel spreadsheets still work well, too!).
+For event planners that are in the beginning stages of their event planning career and who don’t have a large budget to purchase event planning software, there are (nearly) free options like Basecamp, Trello, or Smartsheet (excel spreadsheets still work well, too!).

 However, if you’re looking for event management tools to improve your events and facilitate the planning process, we’ve included some paid options for event planners that have more specific software needs for their events.